markusmoenig/Eldiron/docs/docs/creator/docks/pixel_tile_editor.md

 - render material comes from high-level material metadata, such as tile presets, Art Palette entry presets, or object overrides

 Procedural node groups use the node graph editor instead and can generate height-driven normals from graph output.

+Ruleset icon state directories reserve an optional `material.png` for future artist-authored material data: red is roughness, blue metallic, green emission, and alpha is unused.
+The editor does not currently load or edit this file.

 ## Related Pages